Baller Blockin’: 5 Ways Some States Make It Harder To Vote

-Every year, people stress the importance of heading to the polls and voting — but as we all know, this year, it’s more imperative than ever to cast your vote.
+Every year, people stress the importance of heading to the polls and voting — but as we all know, for the 2020 elections, it’s more imperative than ever to cast your vote.

 Grant it, some states make it extremely difficult to do something as simple as vote, which discourages many people from even thinking about hitting the polls.
 NPR reports that in 2013, the Supreme Court struck down the requirement in Section 5 of the Voting Rights Act that some southern states and other jurisdictions around the country with a history of racial discrimination seek federal approval before implementing changes to their election rules and procedures.